BUMETCS673/BUMETCS673OLSum21P4/team.md

 ## Name: Huimin Diao
 Hi everyone!
 My name is Huimin Diao, I come from China 🇨🇳.
 This is my last semester in BU, I major in CS and focus on Data Analysis and pretty interesting to Artifical Intelligence.
 Since I am full-time student, I haven’t done a company project before, but I hope I can do something for our team.
 It is nice to see you guys.
 My GitHub is https://github.com/lazyDhm

+## Name: Danny Graziano
+Hi Team!
+I'm Danny Graziano, and I live in the Boston area now, but I'm originally from NY.
+I used to work in a neuroscience lab, but now I working as a data scientists at a small biotech company in the area.
+I have a few more courses before I finish my masters degree, but I'm excited at the opportunity to learn and work with all of you and build something cool in the process!   https://github.com/GauntPigeon